Elena Grinenko

-Elena Grinenko is a professional ballroom dance champion, choreographer, and instructor.
+Elena Grinenko is a Russian professional ballroom dance champion, choreographer, and instructor.
 She is best known as one of the professional dancers on the American television series Dancing with the Stars.

 Biography

-Grinenko was born in Moscow, Russia, USSR, on December 14, 1976 and has been dancing since she was seven years old.
+Grinenko was born in Moscow, Russia, USSR, on December 14, 1976, and has been dancing since she was seven years old.
 She has been trained in ballroom dancing, ballet and Russian folk dancing.
 She worked with the Ballroom Formation Team of Russia, and when she reached her third year as a competitive professional dancer, she became a Soviet Union Finalist.

 In 1994, she emerged as the Latin Division winner at both the Moscow and National Championships.
 She graduated from high school in 1995, and from there went on to study various kinds of dances at the Art Academy of Russia.
 In 1998, she moved to the United States, where she became one of the fastest rising stars in the dancing industry.

 On August 17, 2012, she married model and actor Rib Hillis.